Export/Import Controls and Controlled Goods Program

 Failure to comply with the EIPA, or its related regulatory requirements can lead to prosecution, seizure and or forfeiture of the goods including penalties/fines up to $25,000 including imprisonment up to 10 years.
 Non-compliance has also been known to have had a significant impact on a financial institution’s reputation which is sometimes more dangerous than any financial penalty.
 Non-compliance within the US export control can result in debarment of the institution by the regulating agency.

 The Controlled Goods Program (CGP) is an industrial security program that is authorized by the Defence Production Act (DPA).
 The Controlled Goods Directorate (CGD) administers the CGP to prevent the proliferation of tactical and strategic assets and build up Canada’s defence trade controls.
 Public Works and Government Services Canada is the federal agency responsible for this program.
 The Department of Foreign Affairs and International Trade Canada is the authority that can make a determination as to what is and what is not a Controlled Goods and/or Controlled Technology.
 The University of Ottawa registered with the program since October 30, 2009.

 1. Why is the University of Ottawa registered under the CGP?

-In order to purchase, use, possess, examine or transfer any controlled goods or technology, one must be registered for the CGP.
+In order to purchase, access, use, possess, examine or transfer any controlled goods or technology, one must be registered for the CGP.
 As per many Canadian universities, it is possible that the University of Ottawa will need to make use of controlled goods or technology within the limitations of a research project.
 Therefore registration is mandatory.